 Tips to Help You Earn More Than $1,000 a Month Writing From Home

 There are many things I could’ve done differently to reach my goal sooner, and today I’ll share some tips, so you won’t make the same mistakes I did.
-Hopefully you’ll learn enough that it won’t take you over 10 years to earn more than $1,000 a month writing from home.
+Hopefully, you’ll learn enough that it won’t take you over 10 years to earn $1,000 a month or more as a freelance writer.
 So without further ado, here’s some advice that I pray will help you.

-If I hadn’t been so desperate when I first started writing from home fulltime, it may not have taken me this long to earn more than $1,000 a month writing.
+If I hadn’t been so desperate when I first started writing from home full-time, it may not have taken me this long to earn more than $1,000 a month.
 However, now that I’ve been sticking to my guns, I’ve met this goal with ease and am quickly approaching the $2,000 a month salary range.

-Don’t rely on content mills..
-Okay, I’ll admit I’m a bit embarrassed to confess this, but I will in order to keep you from making the same mistake.
-Confession: I use to think that if I wrote for a few content mills that paid a flat-rate of at least $10.00 an article as well as pay-per-view royalties I could earn a good living writing from home and still have plenty of time left to write my Christian fiction novels and work on other personal projects.
-Boy was I ever WRONG!
+Boy, was I ever WRONG!
 Truth is, even at those rates I was struggling to pay the bills.
 As for extra time, I didn’t have that either, because I was so busy writing tons of articles on a daily basis just to make ends meet.
-Furthermore, once I sat down to calculate just how much time I was spending researching and writing the articles (not including the revisions), my actual hourly rate was less than the minimum wage in my state ($8.00 per hour).
+Furthermore, once I sat down to calculate just how much time I was spending researching and writing the articles (not including the revisions), my actual hourly rate was less than the minimum wage in my state (currently, $8.00 per hour).

 Writing for content mills is okay if you want to earn a little extra spending money, but please, friends, don’t rely on it for the bulk of your writing income.
 Believe me, it’s not worth the hassle.
 In fact, your time would be better spent sending query letters to trade magazines and online publications within your areas of expertise.
 Despite what you may think, there are trade magazines and online publications that do pay a rather fair rate for quality articles, and they pay you far more than a content mill will.